gjj/esm-g6t8/hsts.md

 ## Intro

-While checking [Mozilla Observatory](http://observatory.mozilla.org/), you probably should have noticed that there's a painful 20 points deduction if you haven't implemented HTTP Strict Transport Security in your `nginx.conf`.
+While checking [Mozilla Observatory](http://observatory.mozilla.org/), you probably should have noticed that you haven't implemented HTTP Strict Transport Security in your `nginx.conf`.
 But if you have, you may encounter some issues below like we did.

 ## But first, what is it exactly?